Create a profile container with Azure Files and Azure AD DS

 <share-name>with the name of the share you created earlier.

 <storage-account-key>with the storage account key from Azure.

-Run the following commands to allow your Windows Virtual Desktop users to create their own profile container while blocking access to the profile containers from other users.
+Run the following commands to allow your Azure Virtual Desktop users to create their own profile container while blocking access to the profile containers from other users.

 icacls <mounted-drive-letter>: /grant <user-email>:(M) icacls <mounted-drive-letter>: /grant "Creator Owner":(OI)(CI)(IO)(M) icacls <mounted-drive-letter>: /remove "Authenticated Users" icacls <mounted-drive-letter>: /remove "Builtin\Users"